huggingface/datasets/datasets/ttc4900/README.md

 ### Source Data

-[More Information Needed]

 #### Initial Data Collection and Normalization

 The data are pre-processed for the text categorization, collocations are found, character set is corrected, and so forth.

 #### Who are the source language producers?

 Turkish online news sites.

 ### Annotations

-The dataset does not contain any additional annotations.

 #### Annotation process